rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 ---
 title: Temporary tables in SQL Data Warehouse | Microsoft Docs
-description: Getting started with temporary tables in Azure SQL Data Warehouse.
+description: Essential guidance for using temporary tables and highlights the principles of session level temporary tables.
 services: sql-data-warehouse
-documentationcenter: NA
-author: jrowlandjones
+author: ronortloff
-manager: jhubbard
+manager: craigg
-editor: ''
-ms.assetid: 9b1119eb-7f54-46d0-ad74-19c85a2a555a
 ms.service: sql-data-warehouse
-ms.devlang: NA
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: NA
-ms.workload: data-services
-ms.custom: tables
+ms.component: implement
-ms.date: 10/31/2016
+ms.date: 04/17/2018
-ms.author: jrj;barbkess
+ms.author: rortloff
+ms.reviewer: igorstan
-ms.openlocfilehash: 091ad6068c64bfe06c090430874d23f6ca497b34
+ms.openlocfilehash: f8eb401d8bc4f348be3c84390d3422571bebe444
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44551324"
+ms.locfileid: "44813929"
 ---
-# <a name="temporary-tables-in-sql-data-warehouse"></a><span data-ttu-id="6d5db-103">Temporary tables in SQL Data Warehouse</span><span class="sxs-lookup"><span data-stu-id="6d5db-103">Temporary tables in SQL Data Warehouse</span></span>
+# <a name="temporary-tables-in-sql-data-warehouse"></a><span data-ttu-id="18b63-103">Temporary tables in SQL Data Warehouse</span><span class="sxs-lookup"><span data-stu-id="18b63-103">Temporary tables in SQL Data Warehouse</span></span>
-> [!div class="op_single_selector"]
-> * [Overview][Overview]
-> * [Data Types][Data Types]
-> * [Distribute][Distribute]
-> * [Index][Index]
-> * [Partition][Partition]
-> * [Statistics][Statistics]
-> * [Temporary][Temporary]
->
->
+<span data-ttu-id="18b63-104">This article contains essential guidance for using temporary tables and highlights the principles of session level temporary tables.</span><span class="sxs-lookup"><span data-stu-id="18b63-104">This article contains essential guidance for using temporary tables and highlights the principles of session level temporary tables.</span></span> <span data-ttu-id="18b63-105">Using the information in this article can help you modularize your code, improving both reusability and ease of maintenance of your code.</span><span class="sxs-lookup"><span data-stu-id="18b63-105">Using the information in this article can help you modularize your code, improving both reusability and ease of maintenance of your code.</span></span>

+## <a name="what-are-temporary-tables"></a><span data-ttu-id="18b63-106">What are temporary tables?</span><span class="sxs-lookup"><span data-stu-id="18b63-106">What are temporary tables?</span></span>
-<span data-ttu-id="6d5db-111">Temporary tables are very useful when processing data - especially during transformation where the intermediate results are transient.</span><span class="sxs-lookup"><span data-stu-id="6d5db-111">Temporary tables are very useful when processing data - especially during transformation where the intermediate results are transient.</span></span> <span data-ttu-id="6d5db-112">In SQL Data Warehouse temporary tables exist at the session level.</span><span class="sxs-lookup"><span data-stu-id="6d5db-112">In SQL Data Warehouse temporary tables exist at the session level.</span></span>  <span data-ttu-id="6d5db-113">They are only visible to the session in which they were created and are automatically dropped when that session logs off.</span><span class="sxs-lookup"><span data-stu-id="6d5db-113">They are only visible to the session in which they were created and are automatically dropped when that session logs off.</span></span>  <span data-ttu-id="6d5db-114">Temporary tables offer a performance benefit because their results are written to local rather than remote storage.</span><span class="sxs-lookup"><span data-stu-id="6d5db-114">Temporary tables offer a performance benefit because their results are written to local rather than remote storage.</span></span>  <span data-ttu-id="6d5db-115">Temporary tables are slightly different in Azure SQL Data Warehouse than Azure SQL Database as they can be accessed from anywhere inside the session, including both inside and outside of a stored procedure.</span><span class="sxs-lookup"><span data-stu-id="6d5db-115">Temporary tables are slightly different in Azure SQL Data Warehouse than Azure SQL Database as they can be accessed from anywhere inside the session, including both inside and outside of a stored procedure.</span></span>
+<span data-ttu-id="18b63-107">Temporary tables are useful when processing data - especially during transformation where the intermediate results are transient.</span><span class="sxs-lookup"><span data-stu-id="18b63-107">Temporary tables are useful when processing data - especially during transformation where the intermediate results are transient.</span></span> <span data-ttu-id="18b63-108">In SQL Data Warehouse, temporary tables exist at the session level.</span><span class="sxs-lookup"><span data-stu-id="18b63-108">In SQL Data Warehouse, temporary tables exist at the session level.</span></span>  <span data-ttu-id="18b63-109">They are only visible to the session in which they were created and are automatically dropped when that session logs off.</span><span class="sxs-lookup"><span data-stu-id="18b63-109">They are only visible to the session in which they were created and are automatically dropped when that session logs off.</span></span>  <span data-ttu-id="18b63-110">Temporary tables offer a performance benefit because their results are written to local rather than remote storage.</span><span class="sxs-lookup"><span data-stu-id="18b63-110">Temporary tables offer a performance benefit because their results are written to local rather than remote storage.</span></span>  <span data-ttu-id="18b63-111">Temporary tables are slightly different in Azure SQL Data Warehouse than Azure SQL Database as they can be accessed from anywhere inside the session, including both inside and outside of a stored procedure.</span><span class="sxs-lookup"><span data-stu-id="18b63-111">Temporary tables are slightly different in Azure SQL Data Warehouse than Azure SQL Database as they can be accessed from anywhere inside the session, including both inside and outside of a stored procedure.</span></span>

-<span data-ttu-id="6d5db-116">This article contains essential guidance for using temporary tables and highlights the principles of session level temporary tables.</span><span class="sxs-lookup"><span data-stu-id="6d5db-116">This article contains essential guidance for using temporary tables and highlights the principles of session level temporary tables.</span></span> <span data-ttu-id="6d5db-117">Using the information in this article can help you modularize your code, improving both reusability and ease of maintenance of your code.</span><span class="sxs-lookup"><span data-stu-id="6d5db-117">Using the information in this article can help you modularize your code, improving both reusability and ease of maintenance of your code.</span></span>

-## <a name="create-a-temporary-table"></a><span data-ttu-id="6d5db-118">Create a temporary table</span><span class="sxs-lookup"><span data-stu-id="6d5db-118">Create a temporary table</span></span>
+## <a name="create-a-temporary-table"></a><span data-ttu-id="18b63-112">Create a temporary table</span><span class="sxs-lookup"><span data-stu-id="18b63-112">Create a temporary table</span></span>
-<span data-ttu-id="6d5db-119">Temporary tables are created by simply prefixing your table name with a `#`.</span><span class="sxs-lookup"><span data-stu-id="6d5db-119">Temporary tables are created by simply prefixing your table name with a `#`.</span></span>  <span data-ttu-id="6d5db-120">For example:</span><span class="sxs-lookup"><span data-stu-id="6d5db-120">For example:</span></span>
+<span data-ttu-id="18b63-113">Temporary tables are created by prefixing your table name with a `#`.</span><span class="sxs-lookup"><span data-stu-id="18b63-113">Temporary tables are created by prefixing your table name with a `#`.</span></span>  <span data-ttu-id="18b63-114">For example:</span><span class="sxs-lookup"><span data-stu-id="18b63-114">For example:</span></span>

 ```sql
 CREATE TABLE #stats_ddl